-The independent revaluations on 30 June 2021 were carried out by Herron Todd White (Brisbane) Pty Ltd. The fair value decrement on investment properties included in the profit or loss for the financial year ended 30 June 2022 was \$Nil (2021: \$202,000).
+The independent revaluations on 30 June 2021 were carried out by Herron Todd White (Brisbane) Pty Ltd. The directors are satisfied that there are no material changes in fair value for the year ended 30 June 2023.
+The fair value increment or decrement on investment properties included in the profit or loss for the financial year ended 30 June 2023 was \$Nil (2022: \$Nil).